 You are in Alleppey in Kerala.
-Home of the well-advertized houseboat.
-You are maybe thinking of booking a houseboat or some other mode of transport to see the Kerela backwaters.
-But you want your experience to be unique.
+You are no doubt thinking of booking a houseboat or some other mode of transport to see the Kerela backwaters, but you want your experience to be unique.

 This post contains affiliate links.
 They cost you nothing but we make a small commission.

 Here they are:

 The Alleppey Public Water Taxi.

 - It’s really cheap.

-We stayed on the Alleppey water taxi for the whole round trip.
-We didn’t know this is what we were doing, we just boarded and said round trip, please.Typical us and something that worries my teenagers incessantly.
-Our bums were undoubtedly numb by the end of the day.
-It is a long time to be on the boat – five hours – but it only cost us about 100 rupees each (which is approx $1.50) Check the exchange rates here and we got to see some village life and experience being with the locals.
+- If you choose to do the entire round trip and spend all day on the taxi, be aware that your bum will be numb by the end of the day.
+It is a long time to be on the boat – five hours – but it only cost us about 100 rupees each (which is approx $1.50) Check the exchange rates here and you will get to see some village life and experience being with the locals.

 The Allepey Shikara.

 - These are a covered longboat with a roof.
 Seating between six and twenty-two people.
 Open at the sides and filled with reclining purple velvet-covered seats.
 I thought it was important to mention that the velvet is purple.
 If you’re like me, you’ll appreciate these details.
 A bit posh, quite pricey.
 A little over the top for our liking but you might love it.

-The price: We were quoted 800 rupees per person per hour.
-Not an option for us on a budget.
-Far too expensive.
-Again, they only take the broader waterways.
+- Like the water taxis, the Shikara’s only take the broader waterways.
 Being too big to go down the backstreets.
 We never saw any on the smaller waterways.
 I don’t like to say this but I will.
-You do look a bit pompous sitting there in your velvet lined longboat.
-Sorry, but its true.
+You do look a bit pompous sitting there in your velvet-lined longboat.
+Sorry, but it’s true.

 The Alleppey Houseboat: